opencomputeproject/HWMgmt-OCP-Profiles/RackManager/OpenRMC_UsageGuide_v1.3.md

 - Power sequencing
 - Power cap failures

-## Get Task Update from a list of task ID’s
+## Get Task Update from a list of task IDs

+## Construct a system with GPUs

+Compose a system from a pool of GPU's

-## Get Health of GPU's from composed compute system
+## Get Health of GPUs from composed compute system

 To get the health of all GPU's attached to a specific node, the client invoke a Redfish command or RedPath command